shaloo/docs.arcana/docs/howto/arcana_wallet/config_wallet_modes.md

 ## Integrate and Initialize Auth SDK

-Follow instructions here to [integrate Auth SDK]({{page.meta.arcana.root_rel_path}}/howto/integrate_auth/index.md) in your dApp.
+Follow the instructions to [integrate Auth SDK]({{page.meta.arcana.root_rel_path}}/howto/integrate_auth/index.md) in your dApp.
 During `AuthProvider` instantiation, make sure you set the `alwaysVisible` input parameter to one of the following values as per the required dApp user experience for signing blockchain transactions:

-* Widget, `alwaysVisible = false`
+* `alwaysVisible = true`(default): The wallet UI is always visible once the user logs in.
-* Full UI, `alwaysVisible = true` (default)

-For more details on the choice of `alwaysVisible` at the time of initializing the Auth SDK affects the dApp user's blockchain transaction signing experience, refer to [how Arcana wallet visibility mode works]({{page.meta.arcana.root_rel_path}}/concepts/anwallet/walletuimodes.md) section of the documentation.

-!!! tip

-      For details regarding `alwaysVisible`, see: {% include "./text-snippets/authsdkref_url.md" %}
+* `alwaysVisible = false`: The wallet UI is displayed only when a blockchain transaction requires the user's approval.

+For more details, see [how wallet visibility works]({{page.meta.arcana.root_rel_path}}/concepts/anwallet/walletuimodes.md).

 The sample code here shows how to enable Widget mode while initializing the Auth SDK: